elct-odoo/materiales-castelar/README.md

 5.)
 This step I am going to install the applications that I think will be necessary for this task in my fresh database

 Apps: Inventory, Receipts, Purchase

+6.)
+First I need to get a better understanding of what a purchase order actually is.